19914039/fledgeDoc/docs/source/south_plugin.rst

 In case if the git clone fails to download the opendnp3 2.x version, then follow the given procedure

-Visit the opendnp3 github repository at the link https://github.com/dnp3/opendnp3 On the right side, look for Releases section and click on +33 releases Look for the version 2.4.0, under this click on Assets Click on Source code tar.gz to download the same
+- Visit the opendnp3 github repository at the link https://github.com/dnp3/opendnp3
+- On the right side, look for Releases section and click on +33 releases
+- Look for the version 2.4.0, under this click on Assets
+- Click on Source code tar.gz to download the same
+- Then extract and install using the below commands

 .. code-block:: console